 The Company submits its income tax returns before the end of April of each year, as per by the Corporate Tax Law no. 91 of 2005 and tax is accrued and paid on annual basis for the Company's activities.

 The Tax Authority have inspected the Company for the years 2011 till 2018.

 The Company deducts income tax on employee salaries on monthly basis and settles the amounts before the Company deducts payroll tax from employees' salaries subject to payroll tax on a monthly basis and pays the tax before the 15th day of each following month in which the tax is accrued as per forms approved by the Tax Authority, the company submits annual payroll tax returns accompanied with payroll settlement.
-The inspection was carried out till 2020.
+The inspection was carried out till 2022 and the settlement with the tax authority in progress.

 The Company pays stamp tax for subject amounts in accordance with law no. 111 of 1980 and its amendments.
-The inspection was carried out till 2020.
+The inspection was carried out till 2020 and the settlement with the tax authority in progress.

 The Company is subject to Value Added Tax (VAT), previously Sales Tax, and submits its monthly tax return with the form prepared for this by the authority, and the tax is supplied, if any, with the monthly declaration of the competent tax office.
-The Company was inspected by Tax Authority until the year 2019 and the tax due was paid and settled with the tax authority.
+The Company was inspected by Tax Authority until the year 2020 and the tax due was paid and settled with the tax authority.